diegofazio/hbwhatsapi/README.md

 Client for HW_Apache

 1) Copy client.* to htdocs
-2) Set user/pass/host/port of Mysql DB in client.prg
+2) Set user/pass/host/port of Mysql DB( whatsapp_in and whatsapp_out ) in client.prg
 3) Go to http://localhost/client.html